commonpike/rsinject/vue/README.md

 To run this particular demo, run
 ```
 npm install
+# edit config file, insert your customer id
+cp src/modules/rsinject/config.js-dist src/modules/rsinject/config.js
+nano src/modules/rsinject/config.js
 npm run serve

+Ofcourse, the domain you run this on should be enabled
+in your ReadSpeaker account.
 ```

 ## Using RSInject in your own project